Ethiopia Yirgacheffe Adame G1 Washed Mulugeta Tsige Washing Station 1 Pack │ Light【Justin Coffee】1/2 lb (230g) Estate Coffee, Freshly Roasted

 The flavors of coffee are derived from the breakdown of various nutrients in the green coffee beans during roasting.
 Heat causes these compounds to degrade into a variety of aromatic molecular structures, resulting in a wide spectrum of flavors.
 High-quality coffee beans naturally possess a rich aroma that evolves at different temperatures—high, medium, and low—offering a delightful and nuanced experience worth savoring.

-Ethiopia Yirgacheffe Worka Adame Idido Ajere G1 Washed
+Ethiopia Yirgacheffe Adame G1 Washed Mulugeta Tsige Washing Station

-In the 20th century, Ethiopia initiated a series of official programs dedicated to the search, testing, and naming of coffee varieties.
-In response to the impact of a particular virus on coffee trees, the Jimma Agricultural Research Center (JARC) in Ethiopia collected 639 coffee tree samples.
-After extensive research, they released 13 varieties, including 74110, 74112, and 74158.
-In the 2021 Cup of Excellence (COE) competition, these varieties demonstrated outstanding performance within the top 30, with 74110 accounting for 8 entries, 74112 for 10 entries, and 74158 for 6 entries.
+In the 20th century, Ethiopia launched official programs to search for, test, and classify coffee varieties.
+To combat diseases affecting coffee trees, the Jimma Agricultural Research Center (JARC) collected 639 coffee varieties and released 13 selected cultivars, including 74110, 74112, and 74158.
+In the 2021 Cup of Excellence (COE), these varieties performed exceptionally well—74110 accounted for 8 of the top 30, 74112 for 10, and 74158 for 6.

 (Coffee Processes)